curlconverter/curlconverter/README.md

 ## Usage

-The JavaScript API is a bunch of functions that can take either a string or an array
+The JavaScript API is a bunch of functions that can take either a string of Bash code or an array

 ```js
 import * as curlconverter from 'curlconverter';